-1
+¬

 CDC Guidelines Summary

-CDC duidelines Julillial y

 Nonpharmacotherapy/nonopioid therapy preferred

-■ Before opioids, establish realistic treatment goals (pain/function)
+Before opioids, establish realistic treatment goals (pain/function) District treatment goals (pain/function)

-Risk/benefits assessment/discussion with patient -

-Begin with IR rather than SR opioid preparations
+Risk/benefits assessment/discussion with patient Begin with IR rather than SR opioid preparations -

-Start at lowest effective dose (avoid doses >90 MME/day) -
+Start at lowest effective dose (avoid doses >90 MME/day)

-Acute pain <3 days (rarely >7 days)
+Acute pain <3 days (rarely >7 days) -

 7

 Painweek.

+Fainweak

 1

 CDC Guidelines Summary (cont'd)

-CDC Guidelines Summary (cont d)

-■ Evaluate benefits/harms after 1-4 weeks after starting opioid therapy
+Evaluate benefits/harms after 1-4 weeks after starting opioid therapy

 (then q 3/12 or more frequently as needed)

-Evaluate risk factors-including possible naloxone rescue

-Review the PDMP program, if it exists in your state
+Evaluate risk factors-including possible naloxone rescue Review the PDMP program, if it exists in your state -

-■ Patient UDT-frequency?
+Patient UDT-frequency?

 Avoid concurrent prescription of sedatives, eg, benzodiazepines

 Offer/obtain evidence based assessment/treatment of patients with opioid

 SUD

-8

-Painweek.
+Pain Week.

+-

-Where Is the Controversy?
-Well, most of the CDC Guidelines are pretty straightforward The really contentious point is the arbitrary "line in the sand" drawn at 90 MME/day It is the ven useful to "compare" different members of the opioid class of drug in terms of equivalency to morphine?
+Where Is the Controversy? •Well, most of the CDC Guidelines are pretty straightforward -The really contentious point is the arbitrary "line in the sand" drawn at 90 MME/day · Is it even useful to "compare" different members of the opioid class of drug in terms of equivalency to morphine?

 1

 Where Is the Controversy? (cont'd)

+- M/by 000 M/by not 100 mg mounting aguited and not do 0 M/by not 000 mg

-■ Why 90?
+•Why 90?
 Why not 120 mg morphine equivalents per day?
-Why not 200 mg
+Why not 200 mg MME/day?

-MME/day?

--Well, all those numbers have been proposed at some point as being the "line in the
+-Well, all those numbers have been proposed at some point as being the "line in the"

 sand" that should be drawn

--

 10

 Painweek.

-Painweek.
+FCIITWEEK,

+Where Is the Controverse (cont'd)

 Where Is the Controversy? (cont'd)

-Where is the controversy: (contra)

-■What we know is -
+■What we know is

--1) As MME dose rises, risk increases-100 mg MME seems to be a dose where this

-increase becomes problematic
+-1) As MME dose rises, risk increases - 100 mg MME seems to be a dose where this increase becomes problematic

--2) As doses become excessive, the likelihood of achieving acceptable treatment outcomes in terms of pain relief and function decrease
+As doses become excessive, the likelihood of achieving acceptable treatment

+outcomes in terms of pain relief and function decrease

 Much more likely to be "desperation" pharmacotherapy than "rational" pharmacotherapy

 -3) Polypharmacy, especially with sedative class of drugs increases risk

 Multiple agents from same class appears to be problematic

 11

-Painweek.

-Painweek.

--

-What's Missing from the CDC Guidelines?

-■ The guideline is clearly oriented toward "new" patients, rather than giving

-guidance to clinicians as to what to do with patients who were placed on

-opioids prior to our awareness of these risks

--What do you do with the "inherited pain patient" who is already on doses well in excess of the 90 MME/day dose recommendations?
+Pain week.
+1 What's Missing from the CDC Guidelines? ■The guideline is clearly oriented toward "new" patients, rather than giving guidance to clinicians as to what to do with patients who were placed on opioids prior to our awareness of these risks -What do you do with the "inherited pain patient" who is already on doses well in excess of the 90 MME/day dose recommendations?

-or the 30 minimized dose recommendations?

-Mile at a Mile at a section of the s - What's Missing from the CDC Guidelines? (cont'd) How do you determine who might be "exceptions" to these guidelines?
-How do you document these exceptions? • How to you take a patient "from where they are to where they need to be?" in terms of medication management?
-Concept of readiness to change - both for the patient AND for the prescriber Optimizing pharmacotherapy, including taper/discontinuation The stalled taper Minimizing physiologic/pharmacologic consequences of withdrawal 13 Painweek.
+- What's Missing from the CDC Guidelines? (cont'd) ■ How do you determine who might be "exceptions" to these guidelines? -How do you document these exceptions? ■ How to you take a patient "from where they are to where they need to be?" in terms of medication management? -Concept of readiness to change - both for the patient AND for the prescriber -Optimizing pharmacotherapy, including taper/discontinuation The stalled taper Minimizing physiologic/pharmacologic consequences of withdrawal 13 Painweek. $\neg$ Documentation Requirements The importance of documentation can't be overstated - -Your medical record must clearly establish the thought process used to come to the proposed treatment plan • Detox ≠ Tapering as a legal concept • Detox ≠ Tapering as a legal concept 14 Painweek.
+Documentation Requirements (cont'd) Documentation nequirements (cont u) ■ If your treatment plan departs from currently accepted guidelines, it must be clear WHY this departure is appropriate or if this departure is part of a longer term plan to bring the patient into compliance -Many of these cases are going to be "inherited," ie, initiated under the old model of "no ceiling means no limit" in terms of acceptable agonist dose

-Documentation Requirements

-The importance of documentation can't be overstated Your medical record must clearly establish the thought process used to come to the

-proposed treatment plan

-Detox ≠ Tapering as a legal concept

-14

-Painweek,

-\neg Documentation Requirements (cont'd) If your treatment plan departs from currently accepted guidelines, it must be clear WHY this departure is appropriate or if this departure is part of a longer term plan to bring the patient into compliance -Many of these cases are going to be "inherited," ie, initiated under the old model of "no ceiling means no limit" in terms of acceptable agonist dose